 The Northern Trust welcomes service user feedback to enhance care provided.
 If you have a compliment, suggestion or complaint about your experience, please telephone 028 9442 4655, or email user.feedback@northerntrust.hscni.net.

 Care Opinion is the online patient feedback platform for health and social care services across Northern Ireland.
 It offers you the opportunity to share your experience of Health and Social Care services and to feedback on what went well or when things could have gone better.
-You can share your story by:
+You can share your story by visiting

 • Visiting careopinion.org.uk